Major reshuffle in NAB; six DGs transferred

 The additional charge of DG NAB Sukkur was handed over to Fayaz Qureshi.

-The Supreme Court on March 29 ordered the removal of three military officials and a civilian inducted into the National Accountability Bureau (NAB) with inherent disqualification.
+The Supreme Court on March 29 ordered the removal of three military officials and a civilian inducted into the National Accountability Bureau (NAB) with inherent disqualification.—APP